Configuring a Hypervisor for Azure Local

 The Configure Hypervisor page appears.

-3. Click Microsoft Azure Local.
+3. Click Azure Local.

 4. Click Next.

-The Configure Microsoft Azure Local page appears.
+The Configure Azure Local Hypervisor page appears, displaying the Infrastructure page.

 Add a Hypervisor